 |Pulsar NS200 ABS36.1 Kmpl, 199.5 cc||Rs.1,12,557|

 Bajaj Pulsar NS200 Mileage

-Bajaj Pulsar NS200 STD gives a mileage of 39.7 kmpl in highway, as tested by our experts.
+Bajaj Pulsar NS200 gives a mileage of 36.1 Kmpl as claimed by the Automotive Research Association of India (ARAI).

 |Fuel Capacity||12 L|

 Rate the Bike

 - Latest Review